OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:20

-Without delay he called them, and they left their father Zebedee in the boat with the hired men and followed him.
+He called them without delay, and they left their father Zebedee in the boat with the hired men and followed him.

 ---